evereverland/2019/everlandings/theo-armour/barbara-allison-armour/README.md

 Dimensions: 21-1/2" x 43-1/2"
 Location: living room

-* Date: Note men wearing "stovepipe" tophats ~ fashionalbe in the 1860s
+* Date: Note men wearing "stovepipe" top hats ~ fashionable in the 1860s
 * Painted in the style of Canaletto
-* Probably typical of paintings sold to Venice tourists in that era
+* Probably typical of paintings sold to tourists in Venice in that era

 ***

+<center title="You have reached the end of the line" ><a title="Return to top" href="javascript:window.scrollTo(0,0);" class=aDingbat > ❧ </a></center